Medical Device Quality Managment System (QMS) | |

 § 820.250 - Statistical techniques.

-The quallity managment system should be compliant with New Regulation set forth in April 2017
+The quallity managment system should be compliant with New Regulation set forth in April 2017 MDR 745/REGULATION (EU) 2017/745 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 5 April 2017 on medical devices

-What is the content of PD CEN/TR 17223:2018?
 This standard PD CEN/TR 17223:2018 Guidance on the relationship between EN ISO 13485:2016 (Medical devices.
 Quality management systems.
 Requirements for regulatory purposes) and European Medical Devices Regulation and In Vitro Diagnostic Medical Devices Regulation.
-This Technical Report provides guidance on the relationship between the requirements in the European Regulations for Medical Device and In Vitro Diagnostic Medical Devices and EN ISO 13485:2016 - Medical devices - Quality management systems - Requirements for regulatory purposes. |
+This Technical Report provides guidance on the relationship between the requirements in the European Regulations for Medical Device and In Vitro Diagnostic Medical Devices and EN ISO 13485:2016 - Medical devices - Quality management systems - Requirements for regulatory purposes

-MDR 2017/745 Article 10 Genral obligations of manfuacturers |
+MDR 2017/745 Article 10 Genral obligations of manfuacturers

 General speaking, the quality managment system requirement are described in MDR 2017/745 Ariticle 10.